Coronavirus Disease (COVID-2019) Update

-Internal analgesics are intended for internal use and are either taken by mouth in the form of pills and liquids or inserted into the rectum in suppository form.
-These come in a variety of different forms, including tablets, capsules, liquid solutions, and syrup.
+These medicines can be taken by mouth in the form of pills or liquids or inserted into the rectum in suppository form.
+Fever reducers come in a variety of forms, including tablets, capsules, liquid solutions, and syrups.

-There are two basic types of OTC medicines that work as pain relievers or fever reducers:
+There are two basic types of OTC medicines that work as fever reducers:

 - Acetaminophen, which is also the name of the active ingredient